What Every Woman Knows (play): Performance history

 What Every Woman Knows was popular on Broadway, enjoying 198 performances during its first run.
 Helen Hayes starred in the 1926 Broadway revival, which ran 268 performances.

 A British silent film version was made in 1917 and an American silent film was produced in 1921.
 The play was later adapted into a 1934 film starring Helen Hayes and Brian Aherne.

 The play has been revived numerous times since throughout the English-speaking world, including productions at the Gateway Theatre in Edinburgh in 1953, at the Old Vic in 1960, with Maggie Smith as Maggie and Donald Houston as John, and the Albery Theatre in 1974, with Dorothy Tutin and Peter Egan.

 What Every Woman Knows starring Helen Hayes was the opening production of the Huntington Hartford Theater in 1954.
 The Hartford was Los Angeles's prime venue for Broadway-scale productions the next ten years.

 The play's most recent London revival was at the Finborough Theatre in 2010.
 In 1976 in New York, Fran Brill was awarded the Drama Desk Award for her portrayal of Maggie Wylie.
 In 1977 there was a musical version entitled Maggie at the Shaftesbury Theatre in London.

 Noel and Company presented a staged reading of the play at the Mint Theater in New York City in 2013, directed by David Glenn Armstrong and produced by Anne Kaufman.
 The cast included Carole Shelley, Aedin Maloney, Robert Sella, Heidi Armbruster, Kevin Collins, Alex Rice and John Windsor-Cunningham.

+BBC Radio 4 broadcast an audio adaptation in October 1983, starring Phyllis Logan and David Hayman.
+The recording was thought lost but was later returned to the BBC and broadcast again on BBC Radio 4 Extra in March 2024 as part of strand called "Hidden Treasures".